-^{258.} See Br.
-Amicus Curiae of National Fed. of Indep.
-Bus.
-Small Business Legal Cntr. in Support of Pet., concessions to attain necessary building permits is highly tempting, especially because developers are often willing to cut a deal to ensure a project is accomplished on-time and on-budget.259 This is particularly appealing when the landowner can offer something of value-whether that is a guarantee that a pristine section of land will remain undeveloped, an affirmative dedication of some other interest in the property, special funding for affordable housing projects, or something else altogether.260
+It is easy to understand why urban planners view dedication requirements as an attractive option.
+First, conditions imposed on a development permit can help regulate development, and may, in some instances, serve as a tool to discourage development of areas that the community might prefer to preserve in an unblemished natural state.
+Second, the ability to require landowners to make concessions to attain necessary building permits is highly tempting, especially because developers are often willing to cut a deal to ensure a project is accomplished on-time and on-budget.
+This is particularly appealing when the landowner can offer something of value-whether that is a guarantee that a pristine section of land will remain undeveloped, an affirmative dedication of some other interest in the property, special funding for affordable housing projects, or something else altogether.

-Utilitarian principles undoubtedly encourage public authorities to impose dedication requirements on permit applicants because these requirements advance the interests of the public with minimal-if any-public burdens.261 Yet the Fifth Amendment is inherently anti-utilitarian.262 As Justice Black explained in Armstrong v.
-United States, the Takings Clause was designed to prevent government from "forcing some people alone to bear public burdens which, in all fairness and justice, should be borne by the public as a whole."263
+Utilitarian principles undoubtedly encourage public authorities to impose dedication requirements on permit applicants because these requirements advance the interests of the public with minimal-if any-public burdens.
+Yet the Fifth Amendment is inherently anti-utilitarian.